szobov/ros-opentelemetry/README.md

 ### Installation

-There are two ways how you can use this library.
+There are two ways you can use this library.

 #### Streamlined

-You utilize streamlined approach provided by this library:
+You utilise the streamlined approach provided by this library:

-You have to use `bin/build-locally.bash` to build your project together with this library. `build-locally.bash` install dependencies using `conan` and `uv` and then runs `colcon` in the `virtualenv` made by `uv`, so your python nodes have access to PyPI packages.
+You have to use `bin/build-locally.bash` to build your project together with this library. [build-locally.bash](https://github.com/szobov/ros-opentelemetry/blob/main/bin/build-locally.bash) installs dependencies using `conan` and `uv`, and then runs `colcon` in the `virtualenv` made by `uv`, so your Python nodes have access to PyPI packages.
-If you switches to this method you'll be able using `conanfile.txt` and `pyproject.toml` files to manage your dependencies.
+If you switch to this method, you'll be able to use `conanfile.txt` and `pyproject.toml` files to manage your dependencies.

 #### Classical

 You install [opentelemetry-sdk](https://opentelemetry.io/docs/languages/) yourself and build it together with the library.

-The tricky part is, there is no obvious ways to install PyPI packages so they're available in your ROS2 environment.
+The tricky part is that there are no obvious ways to install PyPI packages so they're available in your ROS2 environment.
 Plus, for [opentelemetry-cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/INSTALL.md), you would need to follow the installation guide and build it yourself.
-If you choose this way you would need to add `ros_opentelemetry_py` or `ros_opentelemety_cpp` and `ros_opentelemety_interfaces` from `src/` to your ROS-workspace.
+If you choose this way, you would need to add `ros_opentelemetry_py` or `ros_opentelemetry_cpp` and `ros_opentelemetry_interfaces` from `src/` to your ROS workspace.

 ### Instrumenting Code

-After you installation you need to instrument your code.
+After your installation, you need to instrument your code.

 OpenTelemetry provides an extensive [guidance](https://opentelemetry.io/docs/concepts/instrumentation/) on code instrumentation for both [C++](https://opentelemetry.io/docs/languages/cpp/instrumentation/) and [Python](https://opentelemetry.io/docs/languages/python/instrumentation/).

 #### Traces

-To make integrate it in your node you'd need to the following in C++:
+To make it integrate into your node, you'd need to do the following code in C++:

 ``` c++
 #include "ros_opentelemetry_cpp/ros_opentelemetry_cpp.hpp"